Page Header Graphic

 • Have worked a minimum of seven years in the nonprofit sector, though not necessarily for a single organization.

-• Be a full-time employee of the applicant organization.
+• Be a full-time employee of the applicant organization and reside in Arizona.

 Requirements of a Piper Fellow